There are loads of ways you can volunteer with SWAN:

 Make a difference

 Volunteering can have a real and valuable positive effect on people, communities and society in general.
-SWAN volunteers tell us they love making a difference to autistic women’s lives.
+SWAN volunteers tell us they love making a difference to autistic women and non-binary people’s lives.

 Meet new people

 Volunteering can help you meet different kinds of people and make new friends.
-Volunteering at SWAN is a great way to meet other autistic women in a context that takes away the social pressures!
+Volunteering at SWAN is a great way to meet other autistic women and non-binary people in a context that takes away the social pressures!

 Be part of a community

-Volunteering can help you feel part of something outside your friends and family and finding a community of other autistic women can be life-changing.
+Volunteering can help you feel part of something outside your friends and family and finding a community of other autistic women and non-binary people can be life-changing.